 – Laurie Hanson

-The Planning Process: Surrogate Decision-Making and Basic Estate Planning
+The Planning Process: Surrogate and Supported Decision-Making and Basic Estate Planning

-Introduction; Financial Management; Health Care Management; Planning for Death; Appendix A – Minnesota Statutory Short Form Power of Attorney; Appendix B – Minnesota Bankers Association Legal Compliance Bulletin LC-7-2006
+Introduction; Financial Management; Health Care Management; Supported Decision-Making; Planning for Death; Appendix A – Minnesota Statutory Short Form Power of Attorney; Appendix B – Minnesota Bankers Association Legal Compliance Bulletin LC-7-2006

 – Laura Zdychnec

-Introduction; General Rules Regarding the Sale of Capital Assets; Other Miscellaneous Income Tax Issues; Gift and Estate Tax Provisions; Qualified Retirement Accounts; Appendix A – Life Estates Mortality Table – EPM Appendix G; Appendix B – Information on IRS Applicable Federal Rates and Actuarial Tables; Appendix C – Certificate of Chronically Ill Status; Appendix D – Tax Return Samples; Appendix E – Important Rules and Deadlines Summary
+Introduction; General Rules Regarding the Sale of Capital Assets; Other Miscellaneous Income Tax Issues; Gift and Estate Tax Provisions; Qualified Retirement Accounts; Appendix A – Life Estates Mortality Table – EPM Appendix G; Appendix B – Information on IRS Applicable Federal Rates and Actuarial Tables; Appendix C – Chronically Ill Certification; Appendix D – Tax Return Samples; Appendix E – Important Rules and Deadlines Summary

 – Bryan Jamison & Richard Baum